mohamedsaif/OpenShift-On-Azure/README.md

 # OpenShift 4.x on Azure IaaS

-Provisioning Red Hat OpenShift Container Platform 4.x (starting from 4.2) on Azure IaaS using the Red Hat's official Installer (Installer Provisioned Infrastructure or IPI)
+Provisioning Red Hat OpenShift Container Platform 4.x (starting from 4.2) on Azure IaaS using the Red Hat's official Installer (Installer Provisioned Infrastructure or IPI).

 By the end of this guid, the following OCP cluster will be provisioned: